Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Implementation and Onboarding

 Once you set up your account or free trial, connecting your bank account to QuickBooks takes only a few minutes.
-If you need implementation help, you can purchase a one-time session with a bookkeeper.
-They will walk you through setting up your chart of accounts, connecting your bank accounts and automating processes.
-Although this perk costs extra, we like that less tech-savvy business owners have the ability to receive hands-on assistance at a relatively low price point.
+If you need implementation help, you can purchase the QuickBooks Live Bookkeeping add-on.
+An expert bookkeeper will walk you through setting up your chart of accounts, connecting your bank accounts and automating processes.
+Although this perk costs extra, we like that less tech-savvy business owners can receive hands-on assistance at a relatively low price point.

 Customer Service